Just finished my second language proficiency interview and

 Collected cow poop to make compost.

-Pasear-ed and ate a lot of good food and drank a lot of coffee.
+Pasear-ed and ate a lot of good food and drank a lot of

 Local farmer showed us how to prune orange and coffee trees.